astra-uu-se/gecode-lns-experiments/README.md

 on a Linux-based operating system.

 ### Requirements
-Before you can run the experiments, you need to:
-1. clone and install the extended Gecode-based portfolio solver;
+Before you can run the experiments, you need to clone and install the extended Gecode-based portfolio solver.
-2. add a solver entry for the extended Gecode-based portfolio solver for MiniZinc; and
-3. update the MiniZinc `Preferences.json`.

-#### Cloning and installing the Gecode-based portfolio solver
 1. Locate and clone the Gecode-based portfolio solver repository and
 2. using a Linux-based OS, open a terminal and navigate to the base directory of the cloned repository and install the Gecode-based portfolio solver by